nmustakin/HelloDataflow-LLVM/README.md

 Getting started to write Dataflow analysis in LLVM.
 (Without standard templates)

 ## Code Guidelines for LLVM APIs
 1. [See basic steps to access functions, basic blocks and instructions from LLVM API](https://github.com/ufarooq/HelloPass-LLVM/) , following LLVM APIs are provided to implement Dataflow Analysis.
 Assuming, you have a basic block and want to find out its successor(s),  using following snippet over the successors.
+(Tip: you will get multiple successors for branch)
 ```cpp
 //#include "llvm/IR/CFG.h"